spm/spm-docs/docs/tutorials/beginners/fmri/preprocessing.md

 # Spatial preprocessing

-This page describes the transforms applied to the image data prior to statistical analysis.
+This page describes the transforms applied to the image data of a single participant prior to statistical analysis.

 ## Display

-Display one of the functional image volumes using the `Display` button.
+Display one of the functional image volumes using the `Display` button on the "Menu" window.
 Note the orbitofrontal and inferior temporal drop-out and ghosting.
-This can be seen more clearly by selecting `Brighten` from the `Effects` menu in the `Colours` menu from the `SPM Figure` tab at the top of the Graphics window.
+This can be seen more clearly by selecting `Brighten` from the `Effects` menu in the `Colours` menu from the `SPM Figure` tab at the top of the "Graphics" window.

 ## Realignment

-Under the spatial pre-processing section of the SPM base window select `Realign (Est & Res)` from the
+Under the spatial pre-processing section of the SPM base window select `Realign (Est & Res)` from the `Realign` pull-down on the "Menu" window.
-`Realign` pull-down menu.
 This will call up a realignment job specification in the batch editor window.
 Then

 - Highlight data, select `New Session`, then highlight the newly created